 Since leading up The British School of Beijing’s University Admissions program in 2010, I have become a college admissions junkie—researching admissions best practices, learning about personal and career assessments, writing about the future of education, and visiting colleges all over the world (my family will confirm that I drag them to visit colleges wherever we travel).

-Recently I have been an Admissions Reader for UC San Diego, reading more than 400 applications a season to not only learn what admissions offices look for, but experience reading 6 to 8 applications an hour to see what catches my eye, what makes me remember an essay, which activities within a given application seem to help a profile and which are just fluff.
-And for many years in the past I interviewed hundreds of Georgetown University applicants both in China and the US.
+I have been an Admissions Reader for UC San Diego, reading more than 400 applications a season to not only learn what admissions offices look for, but experience reading 6 to 8 applications an hour to see what catches my eye, what makes me remember an essay, which activities within a given application seem to help a profile and which are just fluff.
+And for many years in the past, I interviewed hundreds of Georgetown University applicants both in China and the US.
 These experiences help inform my admissions guidance.

-But more importantly, I have immersed myself in understanding each of my unique students and the future in which they will adopt and shape.
+But more importantly, I have immersed myself in understanding each of my unique students and the future they will adopt and shape.
 I love helping students find several great schools in which they will excel based on their interests, skills, and family’s financial needs, and then engaging students in a process to create outstanding applications that lead to admission at their top choice schools.

 In helping navigate the college selection and application process, I bring my management consulting experience and exposure to various career paths.
 For fifteen years, I helped companies and leaders navigate their way through change in a wide range of industries at A.T.
-Kearney, Deloitte Consulting and later with a small startup, Brightline Compliance (now part of NAVEX).
+Kearney, Deloitte Consulting, and later with a small startup, Brightline Compliance (now part of NAVEX).
 I have also advised companies on developing an ethical organizational culture and New York City on attracting foreign business.